Josh Edelson/Getty Images

 The idea of updated AirPods isn’t bad for consumers either.
 While we called them the best fully wireless earbuds available at the time of our review, we did still have some issues with them.
 If Apple finds a way to help them stay in your ears a little better and bumps up the sound quality, while increasing the already fantastic battery life and wireless reliability, a great product could get even better.

-Updated on March 29: Added information on Apple’s patent filing for a case that has built-in storage and playback controls.
+Updated August 20: Overhauled guide to assimilate all extant rumors.
+Added information on Apple’s patent filing for a case that has built-in storage and playback controls.